mbarron62/cmacdougald.github.io/index.md

 # Welcome

-This is a simple site that allows my students to see an example site and portfolio for them to understand how they could potentially organize their work for their courses.
+This is a simple site allowing my students to see an example site and portfolio for them to understand how they could potentially organize their work for their courses.

 # About Me